grnet/gnt-networking/docs/index.rst

 snf-network can update an external `DDNS
 <https://wiki.debian.org/DDNS>`_ server.
 If the `dns` network tag is
 found, `snf-network-dnshook` will use `nsupdate` and add/remove entries related to the interface that is being managed.
-To enable it the admin must set the SERVER (the IP of the DNS server), FZONE (the domain of the instances), KEYFILE (the .private file created by dnssec-keygen) variables found in `/etc/default/snf-network`.
-Please note that currenlty only one domain is supported for the instances.
+For more details see `snf-network-dnshook`_.

 nfdhcpd
 ^^^^^^^